nicktripp/clarity_map/README.md

 #### *Searchbar.js*

 This file 1) defines the layout of the search bar overlay, 2) defines input behavior to send queries the geocoders defined in `./Map.js`, and 3) specifies how to store the results of those queries back into the redux store.

-NOTE: these stored results are limited to only 3 results each of node and world-data.

 ## ***/src/data***